Energy label for tyres

 In accordance with Appendix 4.2 of the Federal Energy Efficiency Ordinance, the energy label for tyres is not required for:

-- Off-road tyres for commercial use
+- Tyres for harsh off-road use

 - Tyres that are exclusively designed for assembly on vehicles that were initially registered before 1 October 1990